-Volunteers keep coming back to KidsArt because of they enjoy working with the children, some of whom are long-term patients they see regularly.
+Volunteers keep coming back to KidsArt because they enjoy working with the children, some of whom are long-term patients they see regularly.
 KidsArt is a special way to give back to community and touch the hearts of suffering children.

 Kashi Care Team

 The Kashi Care Team provides assistance and loving compassion to the catastrophically ill, including those living with, AIDS/HIV, cancer, and/or other illnesses.

 Care Team members visit Care Team recipients at their home, run errands for them, prepare, deliver and serve meals to them and their family, and provide whatever support they can, including at times spending the night.
 The Kashi Care Team has adopted specific recipients for care, and also functions as a support group for those in attendance as they support friends and families of their own with health challenges and with respect to issues around death and dying.

 “There are no throwaway people.”

 — Ma Jaya Sati Bhagavati